xytis/GURPS/Lore/Raagna/Cities/Bardhof/_description.md

 > Filip the traveling drunkard, on the beers in Bardhof.

 Bardhof is a town in the middle between Rivermeet and Twinkle, standing on the western bank of Swaymist river around the inflow of Murken brook.
-South west huge whey and barley fields lay in the valey upstream the Murken brook.
+Vast whey and barley filled valley lay southwest along the Murken brook.
 North east across the river of Swaymist dense forests cover hills that raise up into sky touching mountains.
 Recently the townsfolk rebuilt the wooden ramparts to envelop the growing town.
 Remnants of old wooden wall are still standing in the inner perimeter here and there.